-Piazza Maggiore is located at the very centre of Bologna.
-In the past the square underwent many changes and was further enriched with important buildings: Basilica di San Petronio, Palazzo dei Notai, Palazzo d'Accursio, Palazzo del Podestà and Palazzo dei Bianchi.
+Piazza Maggiore is located in the very centre of Bologna.
+In the past, the square underwent many changes and was embellished with important buildings: the Basilica di San Petronio, Palazzo dei Notai, Palazzo d'Accursio, Palazzo del Podestà and Palazzo dei Bianchi.

-Originally, the square came to be known as curia Communis or platea Communis, and during the 16th century it was given its current name for the first time.
-From the expulsion of the Austrian army to 1944, it was named after the King of Italy, Vittorio Emanuele II.
-So, just after 1945 it was given its final and current name: Piazza Maggiore.
+Originally, the square came to be known as curia Communis or platea Communis and it was given its current name of Piazza Maggiore during the 16th century even though, between the expulsion of the Austrian army and 1944, it was named after the King of Italy Vittorio Emanuele II.
+So it was just after 1945 that the square and surrounding territory became officially known with the current name of Piazza Maggiore.